ashutosh-bhagat/To-Do_With_Python/README.md

 • 📋 **Structured Task Management**: Track project milestones and deliverables using a clear JSON format.

 • 🎯 **User-Friendly Interface**: Manage tasks in real-time with an intuitive interface that boosts productivity.
+The frontend is now built with **HTML, CSS, and JavaScript** for a modern, responsive experience.

 • ⚡ **High-Performance API**: Built on FastAPI, ensuring efficient handling of requests for seamless task operations.